Budibase/website/content/blog/app-building/custom-app-development.md

 ### What are custom apps?

 Again, on the face of it, this could seem like a bit of a strange question but bear with us.
-So, we know that a custom app is one that’s been built for *your* business.
+So, we know that a custom software application is one that’s been built for *your* business processes.
 Normally - by virtue of the fact that you’ve had to go custom - they’re built from scratch.

 This is true irrespective of the technology we use to build the app - although this is still a massive decision, as we’ll see.
 This might involve common languages like JavaScript and Python or frameworks like NodeJS, Rails, or Angular.

+We might even use application development platforms to create an app and launch it on app stores, like iOS and Android.

 Again, we’ll return to this in good time.

 For now, we want to think about what custom apps typically *do*.
 That is - what kinds of use cases might we need to develop a custom solution for?

-One obvious problem here is that if we’re going down the route of a custom build, it’s often because we have very specific requirements that the market can’t meet.
+One obvious problem here is that if we’re going down the route of custom app building, it’s often because we have very specific requirements that the market can’t meet.

 Generally speaking though, custom apps are built around the goal of replicating some particular process, rule set, or logic within your business - normally with a view to implementing this more effectively than we could manually.